lgili/modbuscore/embedded/quickstarts/ports/stm32-ll-dma-idle/README.md

   on the main loop thread.
 - Transmit operations reuse the same UART handle and rely on half-duplex DE/RE toggling when required.
+- The helper derives and enforces T1.5/T3.5 guard times from your baud-rate settings, with optional microsecond overrides when you need bespoke silence windows.

 ## Integration steps